Back to California

 revitalization plan

-A detailed strategy to improve and restore the health of the river and its surrounding areas.
+A detailed plan to improve and restore the health of a river or waterway.

 Limits and Unknowns